brookhong/Surfingkeys/README.md

 ## Smooth scroll

 Smooth scroll works for any scrollable element.
-It is on by defualt, to turn it off as below:
+It is on by default, to turn it off as below:

     settings.smoothScroll = false;